|

 • In a bowl, combine the flour, salt, sugar, and baking powder.

-• In another bowl, whisk the egg with the milk and vanilla.
+• In another bowl, whisk the egg with the milk and vanilla extract.
 Add the chocolate and butter mixture and blend well.

 • Add the chocolate mixture to the dry ingredients; mix well.

-• Bake in the hot waffle iron for about 3 to 4 minutes.
-Serve waffles with whipped cream or ice cream and chocolate fudge sauce or caramel sauce.
+• Add about 3/4 cup of batter to the hot waffle iron and cook for about 3 to 4 minutes.
+Serve waffles with whipped cream or ice cream and chocolate sauce or caramel sauce.

 Nutrition